Bajiquan: Forms

 The forms of baji are divided into armed and unarmed routines.
-There are twenty fist forms, which include twelve Baji Small Structure Fists, Baji Black Tiger Fist, Baji Dan Zhai, Baji Dan Da/Dui Da, Baji Luohan Gong, and Baji Si Lang Kuan.
-There are eight weapons forms, including Liu He Da Qiang (spear), Chun Yang Jian (sword), San Yin Dao (sabre), Xing Zhe Bang (staff), Pudao, and Chun Qiu Da Dao (a long two-handed heavy blade, used by Generals sitting on their horses).
+There are twenty fist forms, which include twelve baji Small Structure Fists, baji Black Tiger Fist, baji danzhai, baji danda/duida, baji luohan gong, and baji si lang kuan.
+There are eight weapons forms, including liuheda qiang (spear), chun yang jian (sword), san yin dao (sabre), xing zhe bang (staff), pudao, and chun qiu dadao (a long two-handed heavy blade, used by Generals sitting on their horses).

 Most schools focus on a much smaller curriculum.
-Standard across almost all groups are Xiaobaji and Dabaji; two weapons forms, the sabre and the spear; a two-man training routine called Baji Duijie or Baji Duida and a series of 8 short attacking methods called the "Ba Shi" (Eight Postures), which are derived from the art of Shaolin Jingang Bashi.
+Standard across almost all groups are xiaobaji and dabaji; two weapons forms, the sabre and the spear; a two-man training routine called baji duijie or baji duida and a series of 8 short attacking methods called the "bashi" (Eight Postures), which are derived from the art of Shaolin jingang bashi.

 Power generation and expression

 The major features of baji include elbow strikes, arm/fist punches, hip checks and strikes with the shoulder.
 All techniques are executed with a short power, developed through training; among Chinese martial artists, baji is known for its fast movements.
-Baji focuses on infighting, entering from a longer range with a distinctive charging step (zhen jiao).
+Baji focuses on infighting, entering from a longer range with a distinctive charging step (zhenjiao).

-The essence of baji quan lies in jin, or power-issuing methods, particularly fa jin (explosive power).
+The essence of bajiquan lies in jin, or power-issuing methods, particularly fa jin (explosive power).
 The style contains six types of jin, eight different ways to hit and several principles of power usage.
-Most of baji quan's moves utilize a one-hit push-strike method from very close range.
-The bulk of the damage is dealt through the momentary acceleration that travels up from the waist to the limb and further magnified by the charging step known as zhen jiao.
+Most of bajiquans moves utilize a one-hit push-strike method from very close range.
+The bulk of the damage is dealt through the momentary acceleration that travels up from the waist to the limb and further magnified by the charging step known as zhenjiao.

-The mechanics of jin are developed through many years of practice and baji quan is known for its strenuous lower-body training and its emphasis on the horse stance.
-Its horse stance is higher than that of typical Long Fist styles.
-Like other styles, there is also "the arrow-bow stance", "the one-leg stance", "the empty stance" (虛步 (xūbù)), "the drop stance" (仆步 (pūbù)), etc. There are eight different hand poses, in addition to different types of breathing and zhen jiao.
+The mechanics of jin are developed through many years of practice and bajiquan is known for its strenuous lower-body training and its emphasis on the horse stance.
+Its horse stance is higher than that of typical changquan styles.
+Like other styles, there is also "the arrow-bow stance", "the one-leg stance", "the empty stance" (虛步 (xūbù)), "the drop stance" (仆步 (pūbù)), etc. There are eight different hand poses, in addition to different types of breathing and zhenjiao.